-6. Termination For Default - Damages For Delay - Liquidated Damages written notice to the Contractor, terminate his right to proceed (Termination for Default) with the work in full or in part or the part of the work as to which there has been delay.
+6. Termination For Default - Damages For Delay - Liquidated Damages

+- A. If the Contractor refuses or fails to prosecute the work, or any separable part thereof, with such diligence as shall insure its completion within the time specified in this Contract, as may have been modified by executed change orders, or fails to complete said work within this time, the College may, by written notice to the Contractor, terminate his right to proceed (Termination for Default) with the work in full or in part or the part of the work as to which there has been delay.
 In this event the College may take over the work and prosecute the same to completion, by contract or otherwise, and may take possession of and utilize in completing the work the materials including materials stored off-site, appliances, and plant as may be on the site of the work and necessary therefore.
-Whether or not the Contractor's right to proceed with the work is terminated, he and his sureties shall be liable for any damage to the College resulting from his refusal or failure to complete the work within the specified time.
+Whether or not the Contractor's right to proceed with the work is terminated, he and his sureties shall be liable for any damage to the College resulting from his refusal or failure to complete the work within the specified time. - B. The Contractor's right to proceed may not be so terminated nor the Contractor charged with resulting damages if the delay in the completion of the work is determined to be an excusable delay in accordance with paragraph D of the Delays Clause.